 Actually, most big companies use Applicant Tracking Systems that scan your document for relevant information, especially keywords, and determine whether to advance your application to the next recruiting stage.

-So if your resume isn’t ATS compliant… you can say bye-bye to the job interview.
+So if you're not submitting an ATS resume… you can say bye-bye to the job interview.

-Your resume skills section is also a big part of that.
+The section with skills for a resume is also a big part of that.

 So inflate it with skills that match your experience and personality.